-The ability to control who can access your Experian Credit Report is in your hands.
-With the touch of a button, you can lock your Credit Report, keeping fraudsters and identity thieves away.
+The ability to control who can access your Experian Credit File is in your hands.
+With the touch of a button, you can lock your Credit File, keeping fraudsters and identity thieves away.

-Try Experian CreditWorksSM Premium for $4.99 /first month*Lock your Experian Credit Report
+Try Experian CreditWorksSM Premium free for 7 days, then just $24.99 /month†Lock your Experian Credit File

 Protect your valuable credit information with the touch of a button.

-Easily lock your Experian Credit Report and guard yourself against identity theft.
-Prevent unauthorized credit activity with real-time alerts if someone tries to apply for credit in your name while your credit report is locked.
+Easily lock your Experian Credit File and guard yourself against identity theft.
+Prevent unauthorized credit activity with real-time alerts if someone tries to apply for credit in your name while your credit file is locked.

 Enjoy more peace of mind with up to $1 million in insurance and a $0 deductible.